Trump tops CNN poll of 2016 Republicans, says he leads 'movement'

 Perry, appearing on CNN, said Trump's candidacy "is not necessarily moving the cause of conservatism forward."

-(Writing by John Whitesides, additional reporting by Alina Selyukh; Editing by Ros Russell)
+(Writing by John Whitesides; Additional reporting by Alina Selyukh and Will Dunham; Editing by Ros Russell and Cynthia Osterman)